dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-13-01-p03-a.png" alt="1060-13-01-p03-a.png" width="50%" height="50%">
 </p>

-: warning: The sum of all of the employees' salaries is 31000.
+> :warning: The sum of all of the employees' salaries is 31000.